 M.A.
 Comparative Literature, Indiana University (Bloomington)

 Current research projects and processes:

-Monograph under review: Figures of Natality: Reading the Political in the Age of Goethe
+Forthcoming from Bloomsbury Press, January 2017: Figures of Natality: Reading the Political in the Age of Goethe

 Inspired by Hannah Arendt's concept of natality and Carl Schmitt's concept of the political, this study examines the dynamic of birth and life in works by Lessing, Goethe, Kleist, and Schlegel and in recent post-Romantic critique in order to distinguish the birth and institution of the political as conflict and difference from the (closed or open) political economy of life.
-This opposition is central to both the works of the age of Goethe and their critical reception in German- and English-speaking criticism since the 1990's. (under review for the series New Directions in German Studies, Bloomsbury Press)
+This opposition is central to both the works of the age of Goethe and their critical reception in German- and English-speaking criticism since the 1990's.

 Current research project: The Fate of Thersites: Aesthetics, Ethics, and the People, 1760-1830

 Through the figure of Thersites, the ugly and loudmouthed dissenter in Homer's Iliad and classical mythology, this project examines the question of how aesthetics and ethics relate to the idea of democracy and the demos, the people as crowd, in literary works, from G.E.
 Lessing and Goethe through Georg Büchner to Bertolt Brecht and Heiner Müller.
 It is conceived as a contribution to theories of aesthetic politics and political aesthetics and semiotics following the work of Ernesto Laclau and Jacques Rancière.